Loading...

 Family Films

 The below film guides are written with families and children in mind.
 Everything from small-scale films to great blockbusters for all the family!
-Please note that not all 12A films are appropriate for younger children.
-Let’s Go With The Children offers a guide to what’s suitable for family viewing.

 The Wild Robot in cinemas October 18th